draeger-lab/refinegems/docs/source/modules-desc/annotations.rst

 ====================

 Annotation polishing focuses on making existing model annotations more consistent and MIRIAM-compliant.
-It is useful when a model already contains identifiers, but the URI patterns, qualifiers or annotation formatting are inconsistent.
+It is useful when a model already contains identifiers, but not if the URI patterns, qualifiers or annotation formatting are inconsistent.

-The command line entry point is:
+The command-line entry point is:

 .. code-block:: bash